 Click here to see some awesome Chinese Fan designs.– Opens in new tab.

 As with China’s rich culture, there are also many types of Chinese fans throughout Chinese history, and most of them are still widely available today.
 Here are some of the common ones:

 As the name suggests, this type of fan is made of bird feathers, and as discussed above, has been around since the time of the Zhou dynasty.
 Commonly used in the imperial place and among the aristocrats, widely recognized in ancient China as the symbol of wealth, authority, and wisdom.

 As previously discussed, the folding fan is mainly characterized by how it can fold to an easy-to-carry shape.
-Was invented not by the Chinese, but the Japanese, Folding fans were brought by trade to China around the 7th or 8th century CE, and went on to be an important part of the Chinese heritage.
+Invented not by the Chinese, but by the Japanese, Folding fans were brought by trade to China around the 7th or 8th century CE, and went on to be an important part of the Chinese heritage.

 Made popular during the times of the Han Dynasty (206 BC-220CE), bamboo fans are significantly more affordable than the older fans (like the ones made using animal bones for the fan’s ribs), and so are widely used in its time.